The Culmination of EQ

 The three emotional intelligence (EQ) domains we’ve discussed so far in the EQ at Work series covered how to gain greater emotional awareness on personal and social levels, and how individuals can better manage how they respond to their own emotions.

 The last EQ domain that author Daniel Goleman identified is relationship management, and this is where those first three domains all converge.
-When someone focuses on improving their own emotional awareness and management, it follows that they’ll be able to see greater health and influence in their relationships.
+When your employees can work on improving their own emotional awareness and management, it follows that they’ll be able to see greater health and influence in their relationships.

 Goleman says the competencies involved in managing relationships include: